kdakan/React-React-Router-and-Redux/README.md

     }
   }
   ```
-* To display a busy indicator and to display errors from an api call inside a component, we can make multiple dispatches, first with a "FETCH_WEATHER_BUSY", then on success a "FETCH_WEATHER_SUCCESS", and in case of errors a "FETCH_WEATHER_ERROR", and we can even cache fetched data, like
+* To display a busy indicator and to display errors from an API call inside a component, we can make multiple dispatches, first with a "FETCH_WEATHER_BUSY", then on success a "FETCH_WEATHER_SUCCESS", and in case of errors a "FETCH_WEATHER_ERROR", and we can even cache fetched data, like
   ```jsx
   //inside actions/fetchWeather.js
   export function fetchWeather(city) {